gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-1.md

 ???
-Question
+Questions

-    Right now, we are printing the `hello world` from the threads we set in the main program.
+     - Right now, we are printing the `hello world` from the threads we set in the main program.
 However, in some situations, we can also set several threads during the compilation time.
-This can be done by using `export OMP_NUM_THREADS`
+This can be done by using `export OMP_NUM_THREADS`.

     === "Question (C/C++)"